5 easy steps to flu prevention

 My point is, you shouldn’t take the flu lightly.

-That’s why, at the beginning of each flu season, I like to remind my patients how to avoid picking up the flu.
+That’s why, at the beginning of each flu season, I like to remind people of ways to avoid picking up the flu.

 The five tips you’ll find below won’t guarantee you don’t get sick.
 But they certainly help your chances.
 And, when we’re talking about an opponent as pernicious as the flu, every little bit helps.